Cleft Lip and Palate

 Voice

-• Laryngeal hyperfunction from attempting to compensate for loss of pressure at the VP valve may result in muscle tension dysphonia with or without changes to the vocal folds (e.g., vocal nodules; inflammation and edema).
+• Hoarseness related to laryngeal hyperfunction caused by attempts to compensate for loss of air pressure at the VP valve at the level of the vocal folds.
+This may result in muscle tension dysphonia with or without changes to the vocal folds (e.g., vocal nodules, inflammation and edema of the vocal folds).

-• Soft voice syndrome due to loss of pressure through the VP port or when the child reduces vocal intensity as a compensatory strategy to minimize or disguise hypernasality, nasal emission, or hoarseness (see, e.g., Peterson-Falzone et al., 2010).
+• Soft voice syndrome/compensatory breathiness or reduced volume (intensity) due to loss of pressure through the VP port.
+This may be developed as a compensatory strategy to minimize the perception of hypernasality or nasal emission (see, e.g., Peterson-Falzone et al., 2010).

-Syndromic conditions associated with cleft palate may be associated with organic laryngeal disorders that affect voice.
+Various craniofacial conditions can be associated with organic laryngeal disorders that affect voice.
 Examples include calcification of the larynx in Apert syndrome and vocal fold paralysis and glottic webbing in 22q11.2 deletion syndrome (Cavalli, 2011; Shprintzen, 2000; Shprintzen & Golding-Kushner, 2008).

 Feeding and Swallowing

-Feeding problems can vary considerably in infants with clefting, depending on the type and severity of the cleft.
-In most cases, infants with clefts who are otherwise typically developing have normal pharyngeal swallowing function; once the milk reaches the oropharynx, the swallow is initiated with normal airway protection (Miller & Kummer, 2014; Shprintzen & Bardach, 1995).
+Feeding deficits can vary considerably in infants with clefting, depending on the type and severity of the cleft.
+In most cases, infants with clefts who are otherwise typically developing have normal pharyngeal swallowing function; once the milk reaches the oropharynx, the swallow is initiated with normal airway protection (Miller & Kummer, 2020; Shprintzen & Bardach, 1995).
+Preterm infants may have feeding and swallowing deficits.
+Preterm infants with cleft lip and palate are therefore at an even higher risk for aspiration and poor nutritional intake.

 Babies with cleft lip only typically have little feeding difficulty.
 Once the nipple is positioned in the baby’s mouth, they can usually achieve sufficient compression of the nipple against the intact palate.